sclarkHOU/Capstone/README.md

 ** **
 ## Future Steps
-- Use Apriori and Association rule results to build a recommendation system.
-- Explore alternative ways to handle class imbalance and engineer more features.
+- Explore alternative ways to handle class imbalance and engineer more features to improve my models performance
 - Apply Deep Learning models to extract better insights from the data.
+- Use Association rule results to build a recommendation system to personalize the shopping experience for customers

 ** **
 ## For More Information